jonlpersson/ed-latimore/site/_posts/2022-11-06-ed-latimore-hair-loss-prevention-and-maintenance-protocol.md

 The research that evaluated the efficacy of this technique conducted the trials with a 5% minoxidil solution to get even more powerful results ([Source](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3746236/)).
 Fortunately, using a topical minoxidil solution is part of the hair loss prevention protocol.&nbsp;

+Check out my article that goes more in-depth into dermarolling and how it works here—&gt;[Dermarolling for hair loss](/derma-roller-for-hair/)

 ## Low level laser therapy (LLLT)

 Low level laser therapy is a powerful technology that use low power lasers to stimulate growth.
 The technology works because low level lasers have been shown to activate mitochondria.